-Treatment Court participants will be charged with a fee that will include costs associated with assessments, fine and court fees, and some drug-testing costs.
-The participant will also be responsible for restitution if applicable.
-If the participant is required to have any monitoring equipment, that will be an additional fee.
-Participants on probation will be required to pay normal supervision fees as determined by their agent.
-It will also be the participant's responsibility to pay for their treatment costs, which will be determined and paid to the treatment provider.
-The treatment court coordinator will assist participant with application to health insurance to assist with treatment costs.
+Treatment Court participants are charged with a fee that includes costs associated with assessments, fine and court fees, and some drug-testing costs.
+The participant is also be responsible for restitution if applicable.
+If the participant is required to have any monitoring equipment, that is an additional fee.
+Participants on probation are required to pay normal supervision fees as determined by their agent.
+It is also the participant's responsibility to pay for their treatment costs, which is determined and paid to the treatment provider.
+The treatment court coordinator assists participant with application to health insurance to assist with treatment costs.

-During the participant's time in treatment court the participant will be required to work with the coordinator to set up a payment schedule.
-Establishing a payment schedule will happen during Phase Two.
-If at any point a participant is facing financial hardship, the coordinator will work with the participant to suspend fees or set up a minimal fee schedule until the participant is in a better financial situation.
-Participants will also be given the opportunity to do community service projects to assist with their payment of program costs.
+During the participant's time in treatment court the participant is required to work with the coordinator to set up a payment schedule.
+Establishing a payment schedule happens during Phase Two.
+If at any point a participant is facing financial hardship, the coordinator works with the participant to suspend fees or set up a minimal fee schedule until the participant is in a better financial situation.
+Participants are also given the opportunity to do community service projects to assist with their payment of program costs.